Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Overview of the AHSS in band theory

 which is characterized by the nonnegative integers $n_{\alpha}^{\beta}$.
 If the direction of the $p$-cell (dis)agrees with the adjacent $(p+1)$-cell, the nonnegative integer $n_{\alpha}^{\beta}$ contributes to the first differential $d_1^{p,-n}$ with the positive (negative) sign.
-We see that the first differential obeys $d_1 \circ d_1 =0$, i.e.\ taking the first differential twice is trivial.
-This is understood from the following figure:

-It is obvious that a state $\ket{\phi}$ at a $0$-cell is sent to the same state at a point $\bk$ inside the $2$-cell regardless of intermediate adjacent 1-cells, which is nothing but the relation $d_1 \circ d_1=0$.
+We see that the first differential obeys $d_1 \circ d_1 =0$, i.e., \ taking the first differential twice is trivial.
+As shown in Fig.~\ref{fig:f2} [b], a Bloch state $\ket{\phi}$ at a $0$-cell is connected to, regardless of adjacent intermediate 1-cells, the same state at a point $\bk$ inside the $2$-cell, which is nothing but the relation $d_1 \circ d_1=0$.
+The relation $d_1 \circ d_1=0$ implies $\im (d_1^{p-1,-n}) \subset \ker (d_1^{p,-n})$ as an Abelian group.
+One can take the cohomology of $d_1$ to get the $E_2$-page